JimSeker/googleplayAPI/README.md

 `visionAPI/` is the older Vision APIs that are sort still in use, but depreciated.

-`adMobDemo` is a very simple demo of using the Admob API.
-Please see https://developers.google.com/admob/android/quick-start for documentation and https://github.com/googleads/googleads-mobile-android-examples/releases for more examples.
+`adMobDemo` (java) is a very simple demo of using the Admob API.
+Please see https://developers.google.com/admob/android/quick-start for documentation and https://github.com/googleads/googleads-mobile-android-examples/ for more examples.

+`adMobDemo_kt` (kotlin) is a very simple demo of using the Admob API.
+Please see https://developers.google.com/admob/android/quick-start for documentation and https://github.com/googleads/googleads-mobile-android-examples/ for more examples.

 `FitDemo` Currently demo's the Sensor APIs of Google Fit.
 This is example is based on https://github.com/googlesamples/android-fit  Note you will need a key to run this demo, see https://developers.google.com/fit/android/get-api-key#release-cert to create one you can use.